Last Updated on October 31, 2024 by Maryam Siddiqui

 Safety in Lisbon

 Lisbon is known to be a very safe city.
-In fact, Portugal is ranked as the sixth-safest country in the world according to the Global Peace Index 2022.
+In fact, Portugal is ranked as the seventh-safest country in the world according to the Global Peace Index 2023.
 You can enjoy yourself freely on the streets of Lisbon no matter what time it is!

 Unfortunately, petty crimes like pickpocketing are a norm in tourist hotspots, and Lisbon is sometimes subject to it.
 We recommend you stay aloof when traveling through busy touristic centers or crammed public transport vehicles.